INSIGHT-Has Volkswagen discovered the Holy Grail of carmakers?

 The Austrian-born Piech, 75, is a third-generation auto executive.
 A mechanical engineer by training, he is the grandson of Ferdinand Porsche, the legendary Austrian designer of the original VW Beetle.

-VW’s supervisory board has yet to clearly anoint potential heirs to Piech and Winterkorn, 65, and it will not be easy, particularly since much of the power has been closely held by the two patriarchs since Winterkorn became CEO in 2007.
+VW’s supervisory board has yet to clearly anoint potential heirs to Piech and Winterkorn, 65, and it won’t be easy, particularly since much of the power has been closely held by the two patriarchs since Winterkorn became CEO in 2007.